-3. First Time Consolidation of Financial Statements: A Step-by-Step Guide for Finance Teams
+First Time Consolidation of Financial Statements: 2026 Guide

 Your group just acquired a new subsidiary.
 Or your business has grown from a single entity into a multi-company structure.
 Either way, the task ahead is clear: you need to prepare consolidated financial statements, and you have never done it before.
 The first time consolidation of financial statements can feel like a steep climb, with intercompany eliminations, uniform accounting policies, and compliance requirements all landing on your desk at once.
 This guide walks you through every step of the process, from determining whether consolidation is required to producing audit-ready group accounts.
 Read on to see exactly how to get your first consolidation right.